schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 # Building From the Source Code

-## Maven Build
+## Apache Maven Build
 The Maven build is a comprehensive build that runs unit tests, constructs the SchemaCrawler jar, and can also create the project web-site.

 - Install [Apache Maven], and make sure it is on your classpath
 - Open a command console in the SchemaCrawler directory